-A snap is a bundle of your app and its dependencies that works without modification across many different Linux distributions.
+A snap is a bundle of one or more applications (“apps”) and their dependencies that works without modification across many different Linux distributions.
 Snaps are discoverable and installable from the Snap Store, an app store with an audience of millions.

 $ snap find "media player" Name Version Developer Notes Summary (...) vlc 3.0.4 videolan✓ - The ultimate media player. mpv 0.26.0 casept - a free, open source, and cross-platform media player. (...)